What happens to your super when you turn 60?

 Should I leave my super in accumulation or move to pension phase at 60?

-Pension phase has zero tax on investment earnings up to the $1.9M cap; accumulation is taxed at 15%.
-If you’re drawing income, pension phase usually wins.
+Pension phase has zero tax on investment earnings up to the $2.0M cap; accumulation is taxed at 15%.
+If you're drawing income, pension phase usually wins.
 If you want to keep growing the balance untouched, accumulation has its place.

 General Advice Warning: This article contains general information only and does not take into account your individual objectives, financial situation, or needs.
-Superannuation rules are complex and the strategies discussed may not be suitable for everyone.
-Before making any financial decisions, you should seek personal financial advice from a licensed adviser.
+Before making any financial decisions, you should consider whether the information is appropriate for your circumstances and seek personal financial advice from a licensed adviser.
 Great Advice Financial Advisers is a Corporate Authorised Representative of Akumin Financial Planning Pty Ltd (AFSL 232706).